Moritisimor/rbox/README.md

 It is primarily meant to be a statically compiled, single binary which combines all of its commands.
 As such, code and dependencies should be minimal, so as to keep the binary itself as small as possible.

 ## Current state
-Currently, Rbox is still very early in development and only a few utils have been implemented so far.
-However, as time goes on, more and more utils will be implemented.
+While RBox is still pretty early in development, it's in a somewhat usable state.
+Basic file operations work well and the editor is usable too.

+### Planned features:
+- Proper SIGTERM-handling
+- Add More commands to RTE for a better text-editing experience

 ## Current Commands
 For all commands goes: if an error occurs during execution, it will exit with status code 1 as is proper behaviour.